dariusstrasel/simple_debug_log/README.md

 Temporary directions:

 1. Clone repo
-2. Copy 'main.py' into your project
+2. Copy 'debug_module.py' into your project
-3. Import 'main' into your project (Should probably rename to avoid namespace pollution.)
+3. Import 'debug_module' into your project
 4. Call helper methods as needed.

 e.g.